-This work represents an important first step towards a broader recognition of the existence of similarities but even more so differences in NHREs.
+This work represents an important first step toward a broader recognition of the existence of similarities but even more so differences in NHREs.
 There is, within the wider literature, support for our findings but also an indication that there are other dimensions of NHREs where there is convergence but much more commonly divergence.
-Many of these differences exist between LMICs and HICs but there is also variance within these groupings (Glickman et al., 2009), plus a number of other axes around which there are discrepancies, including Europe-US, US-other HICs and continental Europe-English-speaking HICs.
+Many of these differences exist between LMICs and HICs, but there is also variance within these groupings (Glickman et al., 2009), plus a number of other axes around which there are discrepancies, including Europe-United States, United States-other HICs, and continental Europe-English-speaking HICs.

 Similarities in EABs lend support to the universalist view of ethics (Grodin, 1992), whereas differences in EABs reinforce a relativist stance (Gostin, 1991).
-A more appropriate response to IHREs might be that proposed by Mzayek and Resnick (2010), whereby 'a middle-ground solution is offered in the form of ethical pluralism' (p.3).
+A more appropriate response to IHREs might be that proposed by Mzayek and Resnick (2010), whereby "a middle-ground solution is offered in the form of ethical pluralism" (p.3).
 We did not feel that differences in behavior, within COPING, were a reflection of unethical research.
 Similar conclusions have been reached in reviews of other research (Blake et al., 2011).
 These differences have, instead, been interpreted as a product of legitimate distinctions between national researchers.
-There are, though, some actions by national researchers that have been adjudged to be unethical (Lurie and Wolfe, 1997).
+Some actions by national researchers, though, have been adjudged to be unethical (Lurie & Wolfe, 1997).
 Further differences in ethical behavior and instances of unethical practice may be identified with the increasing focus on the conduct of national researchers.

 The issue of ethical imperialism is complex.
-Some unethical practice in LMICs is perpetrated by local researchers as opposed to 'visiting' HIC' investigators.
+Some unethical practice in LMICs is perpetrated by local researchers as opposed to "visiting HIC" investigators.
 Unethical research has also been conducted in HICs (Blake et al., 2011).
 All research stakeholders will have to be more mindful of the risk of ethical imperialism as the volume of international research grows and the number of differences in ethical behaviors being revealed increases.

-There are greater social, political and cultural differences between LMICs and HICs than there are within HICs, which have been the focus of comparative HREs studies (Louw and Delport, 2006).
-It is likely that as more complete knowledge of NHREs emerges, so harmonization will be rendered even more challenging.
-This raises questions over the extent to which harmonisation can be achieved and the degree of effort that should be invested in striving towards it.
+There are greater social, political, and cultural differences between LMICs and HICs than there are within HICs, which have been the focus of comparative HREs studies (Louw & Delport, 2006).
+It is likely that as more complete knowledge of NHREs emerges, harmonization will be rendered even more challenging.
+This raises questions over the extent to which harmonization can be achieved and the degree of effort that should be invested in striving toward it.

 The need for research on similarities and differences in NHREs is growing.
 This is a result of the dynamic nature of HREs and of research more generally, which is leading to ever-increasing situations for both convergence and divergence.
-There are three major sources for this dynamism: the emergence of novel areas of study, sources of data and research methods (Sampson, Caldwell, Taylor and Taylor, 2013); the rising amount of research being undertaken in an ever-wider range of countries (Kamalski and Plume, 2013); and 'ethics creep' (Haggerty, 2004).
-We believe future work should be concerned with:
+There are three major sources for this dynamism: the emergence of novel areas of study, sources of data, and research methods (Sampson, Caldwell, Taylor, & Taylor, 2013); the rising amount of research being undertaken in an everwider range of countries (Kamalski & Plume, 2013); and "ethics creep" (Haggerty, 2004).
+We believe future work should be concerned with

-- Africa, Asia, Central and South America, Eastern Europe (including Russia) and the Middle East (Alahmad et al., 2012). - Biomedicine but even more so behavioural science, the social sciences and the humanities (Leach and Harbin, 1997). - Multidisciplinary research, in order to determine the moderating effect, if any, of a discipline in the nation-HREs relationship. - NEGs and IRBs but even more so the EABs of researchers (in relation to participants, other researchers and stakeholders, and society more generally) and participants (Valdez-Martinez, Garduño-Espinosa, Martinez-Salgado and Porter, 2004; Vitiello, 2003). - The full range of ethical procedures and all dimensions of NHREs (Fisher, 2006). - The causes of similarities and differences in NHREs (Suhonen et al., 2009).
+Africa, Asia, Central and South America, Eastern Europe (including Russia), and the Middle East (Alahmad et al., 2012);

+- biomedicine, but even more so behavioral science, the social sciences, and the humanities (Leach & Harbin, 1997); - multidisciplinary research, in order to determine the moderating effect, if any, of a discipline in the nation-HREs relationship; - NEGs and IRBs, but even more so the EABs of researchers (in relation to participants, other researchers and stakeholders, and society more generally) and participants (Valdez-Martinez, Garduño-Espinosa, Martinez-Salgado, & Porter, 2004; Vitiello, 2003); - the full range of ethical procedures and all dimensions of NHREs (Fisher, 2006); and - the causes of similarities and differences in NHREs (Suhonen et al., 2009).